epfl-ada/ada-2023-project-lovelace/README.md

 The first step of our analysis is to merge the different datasets we are using.
 As they are not sourced from the same database, they don't have a common unique identifier.
 Therefore, we had no choice but to merge on names of either movies or actors.
 This poses an issue, as a title can be written in different formats, and the matching might not be exact.
 For example, the title 'Harry Potter and the Deathly Hallows Part I' can also be written as 'Harry Potter and the Deathly Hallows Part 1'.
 In this case, the standard matching will not work.
 To resolve this problem, we first standardize the titles by removing special characters and setting all the characters to lowercase.
 We then use Fuzzy Matching with the `rapidfuzz` library to match movie titles that are sufficiently close to each other using the WRatio similarity metric.
 We can then perform the merge on the matched titles and release year.

-1. Career characterization
+1. Career Characterization

 Now that we have compiled all needed data, we constructed a new actors-oriented dataframe.
 This dataframe contains the general information about actors, including details such as the list of movies they have been involved in and whether they have been nominated for an Oscar.
-Our initial analytical focus will involve a comparative examination of actors' careers, considering various basic characteristics, such as the age at which their careers began, the duration of their careers, and the progression of movie ratings for films in which they participated, among other features.

-Drawing inspiration from the research paper that can be found [here](https://www.nature.com/articles/s41467-019-10213-0), our approach will involve the construction of the typical activity pattern of actors.
-This pattern can be seen as a sequential representation of active years interspersed with latent years without any professional activity.
-Finally, we aim to employ clustering techniques to categorize actors based on distinct career types.
+Drawing inspiration from the research paper that can be found [here](https://www.nature.com/articles/s41467-019-10213-0), our approach involves the construction of the typical activity pattern of actors, denoting the number of movies done by an actor for each year of his career.
+Following this, we utilized clustering techniques, including the Silhouette score to determine the optimal number of clusters, and k-means, to categorize actors into distinct career types.

+Our analysis then delves into specific aspects of acting trajectories, including the age at which careers started, the duration of their careers, and the correlation between the number of active years and the overall length of their career.
+Furthermore, we explore potential gender bias in all the factors under consideration.

-2. Genres exploration
+2. Genres Exploration

-To explore how actors transition across various genres, our initial step involves unifying genre information from both the [CMU](http://www.cs.cmu.edu/~ark/personas/) and [IMDb](https://www.imdb.com/interfaces/) datasets.
-Initially, we combine genres and then standardize them.
-The combined dataset yields over 300 unique genres, making it impractical for analysis.
-To tackle this issue, we conduct a frequency analysis, identifying the most common words associated with genres.
-This process results in a refined set of 26 main genres.

-Next, we examine movies genres from an actor-centric perspective.
+In this section, we examine movies genres from an actor-centric perspective.
 By examining the number of movies each actor participated in within each genre, we obtained a distribution of movies for each actor across diverse genres.
 With this information, we inferred correlations between the proportions of movies associated with pairs of genres.
 Employing the Pearson correlation coefficient and its associated p-value facilitated this correlation analysis.
 The Pearson correlation coefficient and its associated p-value was used for that part.

+Following this, we cluster actors based on their genre proportions using k-means, as described in part 1.
+This clustering allows us to compare different characteristics of actors within each cluster.
+Subsequently, we employ ANOVA to confirm differences between these clusters.

+Then to quantify how extensively actors explore different genres in our dataset, we utilize the Normalized Hill's Herfindahl Index (NHHI).

-Moving forward to Milestone P3, our objective is to delve into how actors evolve across different genres.
-To accomplish this, we plan to construct a Markov Chain, with each state representing a distinct genre and the edges indicating the probabilities of transitioning from one genre to another.
-Additionally, we aim to integrate genres into our network analysis to observe potential clustering patterns among actors.
+Finally, our objective is to delve into how actors evolve across different genres.
+To achieve this, we construct a Markov Chain wherein each state represents a distinct genre, and the edges indicate the probabilities of transitioning from one genre to another.
+This approach helps us define a steady-state genre distribution in different time periods and understand the genres in which actors spend the majority of their careers on average.

 3. Network Analysis